bdolmo/CLACS/README.md

 Where:
 ```
 -i,--input   STRING   Input directory with files ending with *COVERAGE.bed
--t,--threads INTEGER  Number of CPUs to be used at mapping (default = 4)
+-t,--threads INTEGER  Number of CPUs to be used (default = 4)
 ```
 Output files ending with the suffix *shared.bed  will be released at the same input directory where all input files ending with *COVERAGE.bed were found.